-View the Power Topic Activism Basics: How to Advocate, Influence, Communicate, Organize
+View the Activism Basics: How to Advocate, Influence, Communicate, Organize Power Topic

-What’s ahead
+What’s Ahead

 - What is activism?